OBOAcademy/obook/docs/howto/create-ontology-from-scratch.md

 ## The Ontology ID

 At first, we chose to name the ontology "Unified Breed Ontology" (UBO).
 Which meant that for everything from ODK setup to creating identifiers for our terms, we used the `UBO` prefix.
-Later in the process, we decided to change the name to "Vertebrate Trait Ontology".
+Later in the process, we decided to change the name to "Vertebrate Breed Ontology".
 Migrating all the terms and the ODK setup from `ubo` to `vbo` required some expert knowledge on the workings of the ODK, and created an unnecessary cost.
 We should have finalised the choice of name first.

 ## Create a basic set up